shizhl/Confucius/README.md

 ## Other work

 We also release the `Fuzi.mingcha`, a Chinese legal LLM, which has shown strong performance in legal tasks.
-Click [here](https://github.com/irlab-sdu/fuzi.mingcha) to more details.
+Click [here](https://github.com/irlab-sdu/fuzi.mingcha) for more details.
 Thanks a lot for all the prior work.

 ## Citation